rhpds/lb2768-building-security-focused-ai-applications-using-managed-identities-on-aro/README.md

 </details>

 <details>
-  <summary>Links for Summit event environment assignment</summary>
+  <summary>Links for event environment assignment</summary>

-- URL for all labs: [https://one.demo.redhat.com/](https://one.demo.redhat.com/)
+- URL for all labs: Provided during the day
-- Search for `parasol`
+- Login and username: Provided during the day

 </details>